smart-on-fhir/client-js/docs/api.md

 ### ready(options = {}): `Promise<Client>`
-This should be called on your `redirect_uri`.
+This should be called on your `redirectUri`.
 Returns a Promise that will eventually be resolved with a Client instance that you can use to query the fhir server.

 > Before version 2.5 `ready` was accepting optional `onSuccess` and `onError` callback functions.
 Since `v2.5` you will have to use the promise chain (`then` or `catch`) for that functionality.